I’ve got an admission to make: I’m often a list-building business owner’s worst nightmare.

 It goes deeper.

-Nathalie shares her passion and expertise about taking your email marketing to the next level.
-This means building an email sequence that’s fully automated and ready to convert, whether you plan on using it for people who just joined your list or are going to apply it to your next launch or promotion.
+To take your email marketing to the next level, you have to be committed to building an email sequence that’s fully automated and ready to convert, whether you plan on using it for people who just joined your list or are going to apply it to your next launch or promotion.

 You don’t have to be a master copywriter to write your own emails, but a foundational knowledge of what goes where will definitely make a difference.